EricFillion/happy-transformer/README.md

 bert_large_uncased = HappyBERT("bert-large-uncased")
 bert_large_cased = HappyBERT("bert-large-cased")
 ```
 ## Word Prediction

+It is recommended that you use HappyROBERTA("roberta-large") for masked word prediction.
+Avoid using HappyBERT for masked word prediction.
+If you do decide to use HappyXLNET or HappyBERT, then also use their corresponding "large cased model'.

+For all Happy Transformers, the masked token is **"[MASK]"**

+### Single Mask

 Each Happy Transformer has a public  method called "predict_mask(text, options, num_results)" with the following input arguments.
 1. Text: the text you wish to predict including a single masked token.
 2. options (default = every word): A limited set of words the model can return.
 3. num_results (default = 1): The number of returned predictions.

-For all Happy Transformers, the masked token is **"[MASK]"**

-"predict_mask(text, options, num_results)" returns a list of dictionaries which is exemplified in Example 1 .

-It is recommended that you use HappyROBERTA("roberta-large") for masked word prediction.
-Avoid using HappyBERT for masked word prediction.
-If you do decide to use HappyXLNET or HappyBERT, then also use their corresponding "large cased model'.
+returns: a list of dictionaries, where each dictionary contains a "word" and "softmax" key

 #### Example 1 :